marque-antoine/Laravel-API-ReactJS---Bookmark-app/README.md

 ## Permissions

-You must be logged in in order to add bookmarks
+You must be logged in in order to add bookmarks.
 You can only edit or delete your bookmarks

 ## Installation of laravel/passport